Raghukashyap1143/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module5.md

 ### Task 1: Connect Azure DevOps Environment to Microsoft Defender for Cloud

+In this task, you will integrate your Azure DevOps organization with Microsoft Defender for Cloud.
+This connection enables security insights across your CI/CD pipeline, repositories, and dependencies.
+You'll authorize access, configure the environment, and prepare the connection to collect DevOps security data.

 1. Open a new tab, navigate to `portal.azure.com` and sign in using the below credentials:

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>